 #3.
 Get Information on laws that regards tiny house travel:

-There are road limits for tiny house on wheels in the United States.
+When travelling with your Tiny Home, it’s important to know that there are road limits for tiny house on wheels in the United States.
 Though the laws or limits are closely related.
 It is better to get information about it before traveling.
 The general limits you can expect are trailer length: 40’ – 50’, trailer width: 8’6”, and trailer height: 13’6”.
 It is recommended that you keep your tiny house weight below 10,000 pounds.

 #4.
 Get in contact with campgrounds early:

 Call ahead of time to inform the campground or tiny house community about the size and brand of your tiny house and what you will be needing like light, water, sewage system, and more.

 We advise that before traveling, check your kitchen, living room, and bedroom for items that may likely get damaged when you start your journey.
 Try to lock your shelves, drawers, and other appliances.

 - Make sure the gas tank is shut off all through the movement.